KoolPal/woocommerce-email-testing/readme.md

 ## Installation

+    1. Download plugin.
+Click at the green button "Clone or download > Download ZIP".
-    1. Upload this plugin as a zip file in your WordPress menu "Plugins > Add New > Upload Plugin", or install the plugin through the WordPress plugins menu directly.
+    2. Upload this plugin as a zip file in your WordPress menu "Plugins > Add New > Upload Plugin".
-    2. Activate the plugin through the "Plugins" menu in WordPress
+    3. Activate the plugin through the "Plugins" menu in WordPress

 ## Usage
 Manage options and test emails via the "WooCommerce > Email Testing" option within your WordPress menu.